mcaceresb/stata-staggered/README.md

 `beta(0)`.

-Note that the standard errors returned in the se column are based on the design-based approach in Roth & Sant’Anna, and thus will differ somewhat from those returned by the did package.
+Note that the standard errors returned in the se column are based on the design-based approach in Roth & Sant'Anna, and thus will differ somewhat from those returned by the did package.
 The standard errors in `se_neyman` should be very similar to those returned by the did package, although not identical in finite samples.